neehar/AppRecorder/README.md

 ##Roadmap
 - Add audio recording funtionality to capture the user's voice along with the session.
 This would be awesome for recording How To Video for your App.
-- Saving to multiple sources for easy distribution of the recorded videos.
+- Saving to multiple sources (Youtube, Dropbox) for easy distribution of the recorded videos.

 ##License